 Parents also receive an e-mail from the homeroom teachers at the beginning of each Unit of Inquiry.
-This e-mail contains details of the central idea of the unit and the questions that will guide the inquiry, as well as information on summative assessments, field trips and any home/school cooperation needed.
+This e-mail contains details of the unit's central idea, the questions that will guide the inquiry, and information on summative assessments, field trips and any home/school cooperation needed.

-Private or confidential letters to the Principal should be sent to school in sealed envelopes.
+Private or confidential letters to the Principal should be sent to the school in sealed envelopes.